-An overpayment of benefit happens if we pay you benefit to which you were not entitled.
+An overpayment of a benefit happens if we pay you a benefit to which you were not entitled.

 This can happen if there's been a change in your circumstances which means you're entitled to less benefit than we've paid you, or if new information about your circumstances is identified that reduces entitlement.
 Landlords can also be overpaid if they're paid benefit after a tenant leaves their property.

 Examples of changes that could result in overpayment include:

 - an increase in your income or the income of other adults who live with you